 The Priority Pass isn’t for everyone.
 If you only fly once or twice a year, or typically use airports that aren’t covered by the pass, you won’t get enough benefit.
 Similarly, if you fly business class or have lounge access through your credit card or frequent flyer program, there’s no need to double-up.

-For the rest of us, though, it’s a inexpensive way to dramatically improve the airport experience.
-If you work from the road, it’s a no-brainer — access to a quiet space with comfortable chairs, power sockets and free, reliable Wi-fi is a godsend, and you’ll likely make back your membership fee before you’ve left the first lounge.
+For the rest of us, though, it’s an inexpensive way of dramatically improving the airport experience.
+If you work from the road, it’s a no-brainer.
+Access to a quiet space with comfortable chairs, power sockets, and free, reliable Wi-Fi is a godsend, and you’ll likely make back your membership fee before you’ve left the first lounge.

 Even if you’re not toting a laptop, being able to get away from the mayhem of most departure lounges is well worth the money, especially after overnight flights or on long layovers.
 The food and drink is better (and typically free), you can relax and nap in a calm environment, and when there’s a shower on offer, you’ll feel a whole lot more human by the time you board your next flight.

-Since buying my Standard Plus pass last August, I’ve used it four times.
-I’ll get another one or two lounge visits out of it before the twelve months is up, which is right on the line where I start saving money over the Standard plan.
+Since buying my Standard Plus pass, I’ve used it four times.
+I’ll get another couple of lounge visits out of it before the twelve months is up, which is right on the line where I start saving money over the Standard plan.
 With fewer trips planned for next year, I may switch to the cheaper tier — I haven’t decided yet.

 Anywhere I’ve used my pass, my time at the airport has been dramatically better.
 At a time when everything about the flying experience is typically so dire, having lounge access through the Priority Pass has been a rare pleasure.

 Note: If you’re interested in the Priority Pass, there’s a sale running at the moment — the links and banners in this post will give you 10% off any membership.